 - a.
-When a student's total absences interfere with the educational success in a class, a behavior report may be initiated by the teacher requesting a drop of the student from that class.
-The Dean will then consider the request. - b.
+When a student's total absences interfere with the educational success in a class, the student may be removed from the course - b.
 Students may be absent from school for up to 5 days each school year for Mental Health reasons and will be coded as MH in PowerSchool.
 A Mental Health Absence allows the student to be absent from school without providing a doctor's note.
 If a student has been absent for Mental Health reasons for 2 days, they may be referred to the appropriate Student Service Team Member. - c.
 If a parent/guardian is out of town please contact the Attendance Office with the name of the person who will be calling for you if your student is ill.
 Failure to follow this procedure will result in the absence being truant. - d.
 Students more than 10 minutes late for a class will be marked truant for the period.
 Students who have truant absences from study hall will be issued after school consequences ranging from detention to an Extended Day Detention. - e.
 Students participating in school sanctioned field trips must complete parent permission slips at least one week prior to the scheduled trip. - f.
 Students, except for freshmen, may leave campus during their lunch period.
 At no other time may students leave campus without permission.
 Students who become ill while at school have the option to be excused through the Health Office of Attendance.
 Students leaving campus for partial day pre-arranged absences must first report to the Attendance Office.
 Upon returning to school, students must submit doctor's/court notes to the Attendance Office.
 If a student leaves school without pre-arranged status and the parent notifies the school after the fact, the absence will be considered truant.
 Students who are excused from school (or suspended) may not come on campus to work in the library media department or computer labs.